 I quickly learned the value of bundling these services.
 My clients love the fact they’re a part of my overall strategic process and I am able to support them in a more holistic way.
 Every project felt so much more cohesive.

-Today, I’ve nestled into my dream business that allows me to be there for my family.
+Today, I’ve nestled into my dream business, serving dream clients, all while being there for my family.

-Today I’m continuing to provide the highest level of support and care for my clients.
-And feel blessed to work with some of the most talented coaches in the profession.
+I’m continuing to provide the highest level of support and care for my clients.
+And feel blessed to work with clients all over the world.
 Whether they’re joining me for a one-off strategy session or a new brand + web design project, I remain rooted in service to them and their businesses.

 Early on someone told me I wasn’t being consistent enough for growth.
 And she might have been right, there were certainly some shifts in my story.
 But I also wasn’t about to be someone who stayed stuck in a profession or business that didn’t suit my life.